 Try to show motivation and enthusiasm.
 Devote enough time to pre-interview research, learn as much as you can about the company.
 Come up with the best possible interview answers.
 If you have strong interpersonal skills, you can try to build relationship with your interviewers, winning them over during the interview.

-Seek help if you need help, learn something your competitors do not know
+Seek help if you need help, learn something your competitors won’t know in an interview

-I hope that this website will help you to get rid of stress, understand what to expect in an interview, and prepare great answers to some of the most common interview questions for financial analysts.
+I hope that our website will help you to get rid of stress, and prepare great answers to some of the interview questions for financial analysts.

-And if you look for some advanced help, if you want to prepare better than your competitors, you can check my eBook, in which you will find brilliant answers to all difficult behavioral and technical interview questions, and a step by step guide on how to ace your interview.
+If you look for advanced help, however, if you want to prepare better than your competitors, you can check my eBook – Financial Analyst Interview Guide, in which you will find brilliant answers to all difficult behavioral and technical interview questions, and a step by step guide on how to ace your interview.